pre-srfi/time-objects/TimeObjects.md

 `time-object-error?` *obj*

-Returns `#t` if *obj* is raised in any of the circumstances mentioned above, and `#f` otherwise.
+Returns `#t` if *obj* is raised in any of the circumstances mentioned above or possibly in

 ## Implementation